ChristosT/dummy-guide/doc/source/introduction.rst

 The \py{Show} call will prepare the display, while the \py{Render} call will cause the rendering to occur.
-In addition, a new window will popup, showing the result (Figure :ref:`fig:PythonRendering`).
+In addition, a new window will popup, showing the result (:numref:`fig-PythonRendering`).
 This is similar to the state after hitting ``Apply`` in the UI.

-.. _fig:PythonRendering:
 .. figure:: images/PythonSphere.png
+    :name: fig-PythonRendering
     :width: 80%
     :align: center